 - 1. Applicant submits a grant application with supporting documents by specified deadline. - 2.
 Committee evaluates proposals, and makes funding recommendations to the Strategic Growth Council. - 3.
 Strategic Growth Council awards grants. - 4.
-State sends grant agreement and materials for plan grant administration to grantee. - 5.
-Grantee signs and returns all required copies to the State (a fully executed original will be returned to the grantee). - 6.
-Grantee completes plan and submits it to the State for review and approval. - 7.
+State sends grant agreement and grant administration materials to grantee. - 5.
+Grantee signs and returns all required copies of the Grant Agreement to the State (a fully executed original will be returned to the grantee). - 6.
+Grantee completes plan according to the reimbursable payment schedule and submits required deliverables and/or certifications to the State for review and approval. - 7.
 Grantee submits documents necessary to close project (list of documents to be provided under separate cover). - 8.
 State approves final plan and approves final payment and/or release of any retention. - 9.
 The grant may be audited as frequently as annually for three years after the plan is completed.